TaschnerMandlGroup/MapMetIP/README.md

  Then start the mapmet_ip container, mounting
  - the Docker daemon socket to ensure that the the R-based docker container for spillover compensation can be started from within
  - the MapMetIP project directory and
- - the data volume (`/path/to/data` for storing raw data and models - will be automatically downloadeded during container startup)
+ - the data volume (`/path/to/data` for storing the test dataset and models - will be automatically downloadeded during container startup)
  - access to GPUs on host

  The R-based docker container is launched by the host's Docker daemon and hence requires the aboslute path to the host data volume (`/absolute/path/to/data`).